aboutbits/ansible-docker-deployment/readme.md

 ## Versioning

-In order to have a verioning in place and working, create leightweight tags that point to the appropriate minor release versions.
+In order to have a versioning in place and working, create leightweight tags that point to the appropriate minor release versions.

 Creating a new minor release: